 COOKING NOTES FOR THE GREEN CURRY NOODLES

 - Cooking rice noodles: Flat rice noodles tend to stick to each other when they cook.
 Stir the noodles several times as they’re cooking to keep them apart.

 - Adjusting the amount of broth: Although the noodles are flavored with a broth, this isn’t exactly a noodle soup recipe.
-You can add more vegetable broth (2 more cups should do), but you will also need to adjust the other seasonings, such as adding more curry paste and coconut milk.
+If you want this to be a noodle soup, you can add more vegetable broth (2 more cups should do).
+You will also need to adjust the other seasonings, such as adding more curry paste and coconut milk.

 RECIPES WITH CILANTRO, MINT, OR BASIL

 Now that you’ve bought a bunch of cilantro, mint, and basil for this recipe and only used about 1/4 of each, what else can you do with the herbs?
 Here are a few tasty recipe ideas: